Arum

 Arum italicum with slug, Arnold TrachtenbergArum italicum, Jay Yourch

-Arum italicum ssp. albispathum From Telos Rare Bulbs and grown by Arnold Trachtenberg.
-This subspecies has leaves that are plain deep green, never marked in any way and a spathe that is almost white and a spadix-appendix that is pale yellow
+Arum italicum ssp. albispathum (Steven ex Ledeb.)
+Prime is a subspecies with leaves that are plain deep green, never marked in any way and a spathe that is almost white and a spadix-appendix that is pale yellow.
+Photo of a plant obtained from Telos Rare Bulbs and grown by Arnold Trachtenberg.

 Arum italicum ssp. albispathum, Arnold Trachtenberg

 Arum italicum ssp. italicum is the most widely grown subspecies.
-In an article in The Plantsman, Peter Boyce, an expert on this genus suggests that he now believes another of the subspecies, ssp. neglectum should by included in ssp. italicum as wild plants show considerable variation making the usual distinction between the two difficult.
+In an article in The Plantsman, Peter Boyce, an expert on this genus suggests that he now believes another of the subspecies, ssp. neglectum (F.Towns.)
+Prime should be included in ssp. italicum as wild plants show considerable variation making the usual distinction between the two difficult.

-The plant pictured below is form sometimes referred to in Italy as 'marmoratum'.
-This form is cultivated for its beautiful leaves that are have white to yellowish (ivory) main and secondary veins.
+The plant pictured below is a form sometimes referred to in Italy as 'marmoratum'.
+This form is cultivated for its beautiful leaves that have white to yellowish (ivory) main and secondary veins.
 The leaves appear in autumn and last through the winter months into spring and summer.
-Easy to find and to grow here in Northern Italy.
+It is easy to find and to grow here in Northern Italy.
 The light yellow coloured spathe, appearing in May in northern Italy, lasts only one week.
 The second picture is a closeup of the flowers; in a few days the spathes are drying.
 Photos by Giorgio Pozzi, May 2006.

 Arum italicum, form known as marmoratum, Giorgio PozziArum italicum form known as marmoratum, Giorgio Pozzi